Duchenne Muscular Dystrophy

 What causes Duchenne?

-Duchenne is caused by a genetic mutation in the dystrophin gene (“DMD gene”) which makes the body’s dystrophin protein.
+Duchenne is caused by a genetic mutation in the dystrophin gene (“DMD gene”) which provides the instructions for making the body’s dystrophin protein.
 This gene has 79 unique exons (sections) and each exon makes one piece of our body’s dystrophin protein.
-Due to a genetic mutation, people with Duchenne are missing one or more exons from their DMD gene.
+Due to a genetic mutation, some people with Duchenne are missing one or more exons from their DMD gene.

 Who is affected by Duchenne?